kezoponk/IPhonePasscode.js/README.md

 <img width="200" align="right" src="https://user-images.githubusercontent.com/40474222/112726901-00cb9700-8f20-11eb-8dd8-d73d9a8d3473.png">

 # IPhonePasscode.js
-IPhonePasscode creates very easily a highly customizable and functional copy of the IPhone pin passcode<br>
+IPhonePasscode creates very easily a highly customizable and functional copy of the IPhone pin passcode.<br>
 MD5 hash your numerical password **twice**: <a href="https://www.md5hashgenerator.com"> md5hashgenerator.com </a><br>
-**A back-end is required to validate the passcode**, see examples bellow
+**A back-end is required to validate the passcode**, see examples bellow.
-<br>Password length is public & passed through a get parameter: a <a href="https://portswigger.net/web-security/csrf/tokens">csrf token</a> is recommended
+<br>Password length is public & passed through a get parameter: a <a href="https://portswigger.net/web-security/csrf/tokens">csrf token</a> is recommended.
+<br>Still not very safe even with csrf though...
+I don't recommend using this on anything big.
 <br>

 ## Installation